rozek/blockly-ai-playground/README.md

 ![appendTextlineOutput](./Screenshots/appendTextlineOutput.png)

 > appends a textline output element with the given name and label to the UI.
-If an element with the same name already exists, it is removed before the new one is appended
+If an element with the same name already exists, it is removed before the new one is appended (see [related example](#output-elements))

 ![appendNumberOutput](./Screenshots/appendNumberOutput.png)

 > appends a number output element with the given name and label to the UI.
-If an element with the same name already exists, it is removed before the new one is appended
+If an element with the same name already exists, it is removed before the new one is appended (see [related example](#output-elements))

 ![appendTextOutput](./Screenshots/appendTextOutput.png)

 > appends a (multiline) text output element with the given name and label to the UI.
-If an element with the same name already exists, it is removed before the new one is appended
+If an element with the same name already exists, it is removed before the new one is appended (see [related example](#output-elements))

 ![appendText](./Screenshots/appendText.png)

 > appends an unlabelled text view element with the given name to the UI.
-If an element with the same name already exists, it is removed before the new one is appended
+If an element with the same name already exists, it is removed before the new one is appended (see [related example](#output-elements))

 ![appendFinePrint](./Screenshots/appendFinePrint.png)

 > appends an unlabelled "fine print" view element with the given name to the UI.
-If an element with the same name already exists, it is removed before the new one is appended
+If an element with the same name already exists, it is removed before the new one is appended (see [related example](#output-elements))

 ![configureUI](./Screenshots/configureUI.png)